scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 .. class:: abstract

-   In recent years we are seeing exponential growth in the space sectors and with that more people are fascinated and eager to participate in the field.
-However, rocketry is a very inaccessible field, yet extremely exciting.
-To make it more accessible, people need an active community and easy to use tools.
-Currently, there isn't a simulator that combines accuracy with the flexibility of creating complex simulations, while being easy-to-use and intuitive, with an active community maintaining it.
+   In recent years we are seeing exponential growth in the space sectors, with new companies emerging in it.
+   With that, we are seeing more people fascinated and eager to participate in the aerospace revolution, witch motivates students and hobbyists to build more High Powered and Sounding Rockets.
+However, rocketry is a very inaccessible field, with a high knowledge entry level and very specific terms.
+To make it more accessible, people need an active community with flexible, easy to use and well documented tools.

-   RocketPy is here to solve this!
-RocketPy is a next-generation trajectory simulation solution for high-power rocketry built using SciPy and the Python Scientific Environment.
+   RocketPy is a tool created to address all those issues, solving the trajectory simulation for High-Power and Sounding rockets built using SciPy and the Python Scientific Environment.
 The code allows for a sophisticated 6 degrees of freedom simulation of a rocket's flight trajectory, including high fidelity variable mass effects as well as descent under parachutes.
 All of this is packaged into an architecture that facilitates complex simulations, such as multi-stage rockets, design and trajectory optimization and dispersion analysis.
 Weather conditions, such as wind profile, can also be imported from detailed forecasts and reanalysis models, allowing for realistic simulations.
    While RocketPy has a sophisticated feature set, it is also accessible for anyone interested, as the code is well documented, and the repository`s GitHub page is filled with example Jupyter Notebooks that people can adapt for their specific use case.
-At the same time, RocketPy is also a well validated software, as detailed in the paper published at the Journal of Aerospace Engineering, comparing RocketPy`s result with rocketry flight data.
+At the same time, RocketPy is also a well validated software by comparing RocketPy`s result with rocketry flight data.

-   ..
-TODO: Rewrite the following two paragraphs, since this is not a "talk" but rather an "article".

    This talk is intended for anyone who wants to get involved in the Space Sector and will show how RocketPy is a great entrance door to a welcoming community.
 It will be an opportunity to learn basic concepts about rocketry and to get to know this tool used by various rocketry groups around the world.
    By the end of the talk, the audience will have learned about the RocketPy`s architecture, how to simulate simple rockets, and hopefully will be motivated to join the RocketPy community, as members from diverse backgrounds can help us enhance and grow this project!

+   ..
+TODO: Rewrite the following paragraphs, since this is not a "talk" but rather an "article".
+   ..
+TODO: Reduce total length of our abstract
 .. class:: keywords

    space, rocketry, rocket, simulation, trajectory, dynamics, ode, rocket trajectory simulation, sounding rockets,